Is there anything better than a proper home-cooked meal?

 Whether you’re a culinary pro or more of a reluctant chef we all spend a lot of time in our kitchens – and invest a surprising amount of our time and money in the food we prepare and eat.

 But have you ever thought about how much energy you use when making dinner?
-Cooking makes up nearly 14% of the average UK home’s electricity use (stat from the Energy Saving Trust), yet there are some pretty easy ways to bring that proportion down.
+Cooking makes up nearly 14% of the average UK home’s electricity use (The Energy Saving Trust), yet there are some pretty easy ways to bring that proportion down.

 Being conscious of energy use in the kitchen is kinder to the planet and can mean a cheaper monthly bill, without compromising the quality of your cooking.